Where are all the advanced English lessons online?

 If you score well in tests like the ones above, you might just be ready for advanced English lessons.

-Where to Find the Best Advanced English Lessons Online for ESL Rockstars Like You!
+9 Places to Find the Best Advanced English Lessons Online for ESL Rockstars Like You

 1. English Language Apps for Advanced Learners

-Sometimes, when your English is truly advanced, you don’t actually need a teacher.
+Sometimes, when your English is truly advanced, you don’t actually need to attend an English course.
 (As a professional English teacher, I hate to admit this.
 But it’s true!)

 One way to get advanced English lessons online without actually hiring a teacher is Magoosh.